sahilsaxena21/topskillsdsportfolio/README.md

 ## Executive Summary

-Data Science is a rapidly booming field, attracting talent from a variety of educational backgrounds to enter into this industry.
+Data Science is a rapidly booming field, attracting talent from a variety of educational backgrounds.
 However, due to a lack of standardization of job roles, the skill needs of the industry is not always clear.
 In fact, it is not uncommon for two jobs to require a different set of skills, even if the job titles are exactly the same.
 This ambiguity is further worsened by the wide array of tools, technologies, frameworks and languages available.

 As a result, aspiring individuals who are new to data science, but are looking to enter into this industry may find it confusing to do so.
 These individuals want to **identify the skills in high demand, so they can take appropriate steps to up-skill** to improve their candidacy to break into this lucrative industry in the Canadian context.